Table Of Contents

 AppOptics is SolarWinds’ application performance monitoring tool.
 The AppOptics platform provides you with a variety of capabilities to optimize your app’s performance, including root cause analyses, live code profiling, transaction tracing, and exception tracing.

-Server and Application Monitoring, on the other hand, helps you to track servers in Azure and other environments.
+Server and application monitoring, on the other hand, helps you track servers in Azure and other environments.
 This means you can use it to monitor your Azure resources alongside other infrastructure to get a complete picture of your system’s health.

 5. New Relic One – Enterprise Azure applications monitoring